mldataanalysis/Dealing-With-Imbalanced-Data/README.md

 # Dealing-With-Imbalanced-Data
 Using Imblearn To Tackle Imbalanced Data Sets

-Imbalanced data is a common occuring phenomenon in the world of data analysis.
+Imbalanced data is a frequently occuring feature of data sets found in various fields such as epidemiology, marketing and fraud detection.
 Here I show examples of some methods for dealing with such data.
 The data used came from the KEEL data set repository.
 I used a data set called 'yeast3' which had a class imbalance ratio of 1:8.1.

 Resources used: